-- A brass valve, K22 06966-00 available through Klinge, designed to automatically vent (supported with a hand isolation valve). - Schrader valves.
+- A brass valve, K22 06966-00, designed to automatically vent (supported with a hand isolation valve). - Schrader valves.

-Our preference is for the Schrader valves - being automotive parts they are readily available world-wide.
-Always use a metal cap in conjunction with the valve.
+Our preference is for the Schrader valves - being automotive parts they are readily available worldwide.
+Always use a cap in conjunction with the valve.